isoleph/dotfiles/coc-install.md

-Coc Extensions I recommend installing using `:CocInstall` in vim
+# Coc Extensions I recommend

+Remember that these are installed using `:CocInstall` in vim.
+Check this [repo](https://github.com/neoclide/coc.nvim) out for more info.

-coc-ccls            # for C++
+coc-ccls

-coc-dictionary      # for common English words coc-emoji coc-html coc-java coc-json coc-pairs           # auto-complete; edit vimrc to prevent conflicts coc-python coc-snippets        # vs-code like completion coc-texlab          # for LaTeX coc-ultisnips       # more vs-code like completion
+coc-dictionary

+coc-emoji

+coc-html

+coc-java

+coc-json

+coc-pairs

+coc-python

+coc-snippets

+coc-texlab

+coc-ultisnips